 3. A large, vibrant community.
 Airflow boasts thousands of users and over 1,600 contributors who regularly submit features, plugins, content and bug fixes to ensure continuous momentum and improvement.
 In 2020, Airflow reached 10,000 commits and 18,000 GitHub stars.

-As Apache Airflow grows in adoption, there’s no question that a major release to expand on the project’s core strengths has been long overdue.
-As users and members of the community, we at Astronomer are delighted to announce that Airflow 2.0 is in the alpha testing stage and is scheduled to be generally available in December of 2020.
+As Apache Airflow grows in adoption, there’s no question that a major release to expand on the project’s core strengths was long overdue.
+As users and members of the community, we at Astronomer are delighted to announce that Airflow 2.0 was released on December 17th, 2020, and is generally available today.

 Over the last year, various organizations and leaders within the Airflow Community have been in close collaboration refining the scope of Airflow 2.0 and actively working towards enhancing existing functionality and introducing changes to make Airflow faster, more reliable and more performant at scale.

-In preparation for the highly anticipated release, we’ve put together an overview of major Airflow 2.0 features below.
+In celebration of the highly anticipated release, we’ve put together an overview of major Airflow 2.0 features below.
 We’ll publish a series of followup posts over the next few weeks that dive deeper into some of those changes.